Domestic Violence : Definitions of Protection Orders and Legal Terms

 Committing a sexually oriented offense (such as rape, gross sexual imposition, or importuning).

-It is easier to prove domestic violence for the purpose of obtaining a civil protection order (CPO) than it is to prove criminal charges of domestic violence because of the lesser standard of proof (“by the preponderance of the evidence” in CPO cases vs. “beyond a reasonable doubt” in criminal cases).
+It is easier to prove domestic violence for the purpose of obtaining a civil protection order (CPO) than it is to prove criminal charges of domestic violence because of the lower burden of proof (“by the preponderance of the evidence” in CPO cases vs. “beyond a reasonable doubt” in criminal cases).
 Proof “by a preponderance of the evidence" means that it is more likely than not that acts of domestic violence occurred.
 It is also easier to prove the grounds for a CPO because it is not necessary to prove that the abuser intentionally caused bodily injury to his family or household member.

 What is the difference between a restraining order and a civil or criminal protection order (CPO)?